 Helping Your Children Onto the Property Ladder with a Second Mortgage

 Over a decade ago, you could get a variety of mortgages with little or no deposit and with a low or self-certified salary.
 These days lenders are looking for at least 5% – 15% deposit to get onto the property ladder.
-This can be a huge obstacle for first time buyers with the average UK deposit coming in at £14,000.
+This can be a huge obstacle for first time buyers especially as there are fewer products available following the COVID-19 pandemic.

 So what are the options for those mums and dads who want to help their children?